-If there is an overlap between the optional channels and required channels for a specific header, the channel is considered to be required, and a failure in the channel will cause the entire set of required channels to be retried.
-For instance, in the above example, for the header "CA" mem-channel-1 is considered to be a required channel even though it is marked both as required and optional, and a failure to write to this channel will cause that event to be retried on all channels configured for the selector.
+Property an overlap between the optional channels and required channels for a specific header, the channel is considered to be required, and a failure in the Name! will cau Description: The property are considered to be required to be a required channel even though it is marked both as required and optional, and a failure to write to this channel will cause that event to be retried on all channels configured for the selector.